-The care, custody and level of stores and equipment in any service shall be the responsibility of the appropriate Senior Executive Officer who will ensure that: -
+The care, custody and level of stores and equipment in any service shall be the responsibility of the appropriate Service Executive Director/ Chief Officer who will ensure that: -

-- (i) stock is held securely. - (ii) stocktaking is carried out periodically by persons other than storekeepers as agreed by the Senior Executive Officer. - (iii) there is an audit trail for all obsolete or excess stock or scrap materials that are identified and these are disposed of in accordance with the requirements of the Standing Orders Relating to Contracts.
+- (i) stocktaking is carried out periodically by persons other than storekeepers as agreed by the Service Executive Director/ Chief Officer. - (ii) the arrangements for generating the year end stock figures are notified to the Head of Audit and Inspection. - (iii) all obsolete or excess stock or scrap materials is identified and disposed of in accordance with the requirements of the Standing Orders Relating to Contracts.